 The traditional occupations of the Yamal Khanty are reindeer herding, fishing and hunting.
-Language transmission from parents to children is preserved primarily in families living in nomad camps.
+Language transmission from

 The Khanty language is a young written language.
 Compared to other Finno-Ugric languages, it is characterised by pronounced dialectal fragmentation.
 There is no single literary language, which can be explained by a high degree of inter-dialect differences.